What is express HIV testing?

 HIV risk assessment and pre-exposure prophylaxis (PrEP) assessment are available for service users at HQ.
 If you are sexually active, it is recommended that you get tested for HIV at least once a year (annually).
 Routine testing, such as getting tested every three months, is a great way to know your HIV status.

-HQ welcomes all cis guys into guys and trans people into guys, at a time that works.
+HQ welcomes all cis guys into guys and two-spirit, transgender and non-binary people, at a time that works.